rei/rei-cedar-docs/docs/foundation/typography/README.md

 Cedar design system uses a limited number of tokens for typography:
 - To define core styles
 - By using tokens, Cedar can respond to changes in the brand identity with minimal impact to the code
-- List of tokens is available on the [Overview tab](?active-tab=overview)

 <br/>

-REI Digital Experience team has also defined typography specifications and values based on REI Brand:
+REI Digital Experience team has defined typography specifications and values based on REI Brand:
 - Use these values with caution; type specifications could change
 - Cedar Design Systems team is tracking how options are used in components
-- List of typography values is available on the [Brand Typography tab](?active-tab=brand typography)
+- List of typography values are available on the [Brand Typography tab](?active-tab=brand-typography)

 ### Sentinel